 Wondering where the best places to visit in Ireland are?
-If you’re looking for one of the friendliest countries on earth, then look no further than Ireland.
+If you’re looking for one of the friendliest, greenest, and most interesting countries to visit, look no further than beautiful Ireland.

 Connemara is arguably one of the most breathtaking regions of Ireland and draws a comparison to the Scottish highlands.
 It’s a coastline of small villages, rolling hills, lakes, and mountains.